What's Tested on the GMAT: Data Insights

 As its name suggests, Multi-Source Reasoning questions test your ability to take information from multiple sources and synthesize it to answer questions.
 The information will be presented on two to three tabbed pages.
 You will have to click through the tabs to find the information you need.
 The data can be in the form of text, charts, or tables and may be presented in a combination of all three.

-The information on the tabs may seem overwhelming, so you’ll need to approach it similarly to how you approach Reading Comprehension.
+The information on the tabs may seem overwhelming, so approach it similarly to how you approach Reading Comprehension.
 Get the gist of what the tabs contain and take brief notes highlighting the main points of each tab.
 Don’t try to absorb all of the information at first, but make sure you scan all of the information on each tab so that you’ll know where to find it when you answer the questions.

 Table Analysis Questions on the GMAT